-As a user with administrator permissions, the following functions are available from the ${\bf System\ Maintenance\ menu}$ .
+For a user with administrator permissions, the following functions are available from the System Maintenance menu.

-Menu Name Description System Log Allows you to download system log files to a host computer.
-These files are encrypted and are meant for Overland- Tandberg technical support only.
-System Restart Allows you to restart the RDX QuikStation.
+Menu Name Description System Log Download system log files to a host computer.
+These files are encrypted and are meant for Overland-Tandberg technical support only.
+System Restart Restart the RDX QuikStation.
 Important: Before you restart the system for any reason, make sure there are no active host connections to the iSCSI targets.
-System Shutdown Allows you to perform a soft shut down of the RDX QuikStation, which is the preferred way to turn off the power to the unit.
+System Shutdown Perform a soft shut down of the RDX QuikStation, which is the preferred way to turn off the power to the unit.
 If you need to do a hard shut down, press and hold the power button on the front of the RDX QuikStation for 10 seconds.
 Important: Before you shut down the system for any reason, make sure there are no active host connections to the iSCSI targets.
-Import Configuration Allows you to import RDX QuikStation system configuration files, such as network information, email notification setting, time zone, user names and passwords, logical device type settings, and iSCSI security settings to another RDX QuikStation.
+Import Configuration Import RDX QuikStation system configuration files, such as network information, email notification setting, time zone, user names and passwords, logical device type settings, and iSCSI security settings to another RDX QuikStation.

-Menu Name Description Export Configuration Allows you to export RDX QuikStation system configuration settings, such as network information, email notification, time zone, user names and passwords, logical device type settings, and iSCSI security settings.
-Overland-Tandberg recommend that you export your system configuration files as a backup in case you ever need to replace your current unit.
-Update Firmware Allows you to automatically check for updates and manually upload a firmware file.
+Menu Name Description Export Configuration Export RDX QuikStation system configuration settings, such as network information, email notification, time zone, user names and passwords, logical device type settings, and iSCSI security settings.
+Overland-Tandberg recommends that you export your system configuration files as a backup in case you ever need to replace your current unit.
+Update Firmware Automatically checks for updates and manually uploads a firmware file.
 Important: Before you update firmware, make sure there are no active host connections to the iSCSI targets.